 1.The lat pulldown

 Research suggests that lat pulldown is one of the best movements to target your lats.
-It’s also excellent for beginners learning proper form and mind-muscle connection.
+It’s also excellent for beginners to learn proper form and mind-muscle connection.

 But don’t forget to do it on a quality back machine.